DanielFavell/trivial_temptations/README.md

 ### Content

-- The code to acces a key from its value was taken from https://stackoverflow.com/questions/9907419/how-to-get-a-key-in-a-javascript-object-by-its-value
+- The code to access a key from its value was taken from https://stackoverflow.com/questions/9907419/how-to-get-a-key-in-a-javascript-object-by-its-value
 - Some of the code to access the value of a promise was taken from https://stackoverflow.com/questions/29516390/how-can-i-access-the-value-of-a-promise
 - The icons in the footer were taken from ...